scobanera/Mars-Rovers/README.md

 rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth. [...]_

-This solution to the problem is organized using two independent services:
+THe proposed solution is organized in two independent services:
 1. *Navigation service*: REST API that controls rovers navigation on the grid.
 It contains the logic to avoid sending rovers outside of the plateau.
 2. *User interface*: provides a (very) simple UI to visualize the plateau grid, rovers landing, and their final position after executing certain commands.